-All Massage Therapy program courses must be completed at 100% attendance in order to pass a course.
-Make-up time will be available to students who miss, but this time will be limited and posted on campus regarding availability.
-Make-up time must be under the supervision of an instructor and scheduled in advance.
+To obtain a State of Michigan massage license, a student must graduate from an approved school with a minimum of 625 hours, as well as pass the Massage Board Licensing Exam (MBLEx).
+Therefore, all Massage Therapy program courses must be completed at 100% attendance in order to pass a course.
+Make-up time will be available to students who miss, but this time will be limited and subject to availability.
+Available make-up times will be posted on campus.
+Make-up time must be under the supervision of a licensed Massage Therapy instructor and scheduled in advance.